chandnipatelTW/basic-aws-infrastructure/README.md

 #### Add route table to client vpn with publics subnets:

-With the Client VPN Endpoint Selected, go to Authorization Tab.
+With the Client VPN Endpoint Selected, go to Route Table Tab.

 Press Create Route.